-The Whately Solar Project is located on a 10-acre parcel in the Pioneer Valley town of Whately, Mass.
+The Whately Solar project is located on a 10-acre parcel in the Pioneer Valley town of Whately, Massachusetts.

 The property is owned by Szawlowski Potato Farms.
 Known locally as “Swaz,” the family-owned farm is one of New England’s largest potato producers and has operated since 1910.